raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Earth Sense

 Some creatures are so in tune with the underground world that they can work perfectly well in the total darkness of the deep.
-By sensing vibration and air pressure, a creature with Earth Sense can fight, and make Perception rolls with no penalty as long as their target is no more than their INS x5 feet away.
-If using Earth Sense above ground the range is halved.
+By senCanto vibration and air pressure, a creature with Earth Sense can fight, and make Percepção rolls with no penalty as long as their target is no more than their INS x5 feet away.
+If uCanto Earth Sense above ground the range is halved.

 #### Echolocation

 The creature senses its environment through reflections of sonic waves.
 This means that it can perceive others that may be either motionless or hidden.
-In such circumstances, using a Stealth roll to attempt to remain unperceived by the creature is two grades more difficult.
+In such circumstances, uCanto a Furtividade roll to attempt to remain unperceived by the creature is two grades more difficult.

 #### Engulfing